profharris/ESP32-S3-1.54in-TFT-Expansion-Board-with-Speaker/README.md

 ***I²S*** is a protocol for transferring Digital Audio.&nbsp; The audio quality can range from telephone-grade to ultra-high fidelity,&nbsp; and you can have one or two channels.

+I²C works with digital PCM data, using any resolution and sample rate.
+It can be used to route the sound from source to destination, through various signal processors and equalizers in some cases.

+The I²S protocol manages PCM data on a bus that consists of at least the following three connection lines:

+ 1. SCK – The Serial Clock Line, sometimes referred to as the “Bit Clock line”.
+ 2. WS/LRC – Word Select, which selects between the Left and Right audio channels.
+ 3. SD – Serial Data, the PCM audio data.

+The quality of the audio signal determines the Serial Clock rate, and is determined with the following formula:

+> **Clock Frequency** = Sample-Rate x Bits-Per-Channel x Number-of-Channels

+The ESP32-S3 has two I²S peripherals, I2S0, and I2S1.
+Each one can be configured as a Controller or Target, and each one can be an audio Transmitter or Receiver.
+Each I²S controller can operate in half-duplex communication mode.
+Thus, the two ontrollers can be combined to establish full-duplex communication.

 The I²S **INMP441** is a high performance, low power, digital output,&nbsp;
 _“omnidirectional”_ **MEMS microphone** with a _‘bottom port’_.&nbsp; The complete